1980 Pacific typhoon season: Typhoon Dom (Ditang)

 On 5 May, a weak tropical disturbance began developing in the near-equatorial trough.
 As it tracked westward across the Caroline Islands in the following three days, little development was seen.
 Despite that, on May 7, the Japan Meteorological Agency designated the disturbance as a tropical depression.
 The next day, an uptick in convective activity prompted the JTWC to issue a TCFA on the system, which was south of Guam.
 As the circulation steadily organized, the JTWC upgraded the system into a tropical depression.
 Two days later, the depression crossed into the Philippine Area of Responsibility (PAR), causing the Philippine Atmospheric, Geophysical, and Astronomical Services Administration (PAGASA) to name it Ditang.
 Despite intense vertical shear, the depression intensified into a tropical storm a few hours later, being named Dom by the JTWC.
 After the wind shear relaxed, on May 11, the JTWC stated that Dom had intensified into a typhoon, with the JMA following suit the next day.
 Soon after, Dom began weakening due to the mountainous terrain of Luzon, becoming a tropical storm on May 14.
 However, as Dom traced eastward, the next day, it re-intensified into a typhoon.

 After this secondary peak, a combination of colder SSTs and unfavorable atmospheric conditions caused the system to steadily weaken, and after doing an anticyclonic loop, on May 18, Dom weakened into a tropical storm.
 The next day, the JTWC issued their last advisory on Dom, declaring that it had degenerated into a post-tropical cyclone.
 PAGASA kept tracking the system until May 21, when the remnants of Dom and a weakening Ellen began accelerating towards an extratropical cyclone south of Japan.
 The remnants of Dom and Ellen later merged with the cyclone the same day, causing the JMA to finally stop monitoring Dom a few hours later.

 As Ditang tracked towards the Philippines, PAGASA issued Public Storm Warning Signal (PSWS) #3 for Catanduanes, Camarines Norte and Sur, Aurora, Quirino, Cagayan, Mountain Province, Nueva Vizcaya, Ifugao, Batanes, and Abra.
 Heavy rains and gusts were seen in Eastern Luzon.
 As a result of the typhoon, Baguio received 730.3 mm of rain on May 15.
 At least four provinces suffered a loss of tobacco crops.
-In total, Ditang resulted in 3,696 homes being damaged.
+In total, Ditang resulted in 3,696 homes being damaged and ₱2.4 million (US$320,000) in damage.